Environments in Forest Admin allow you to switch context:

 To create a new environment, go to your Project settings (1):

-Then from the Environments tab, click on "+ New test environment" (2).
+Then from the Environments tab, click on "Add a new environment" (2).

-Fill out the 2 fields and click "Saves changes" (3).
+Fill out the 2 fields and click "Create environment" (3).

 Lastly, you need to copy your environment secret to your